theEvilReaper/DartPoet/docs/topics/variables.md

 String name = 'test';
 ```

-By default, the PropertySpec produces a null safety variant of a variable, which follows the guidelines from the language.
+By default, the PropertySpec produces a [null safe](https://dart.dev/null-safety) variant of a variable, which follows the guidelines from the language.
 When the context requires a nullable variant use `nullable(true)` from the builder.

 #### Inline properties: